Man in suit on staircase

 Total feedback submissions

-IPART is monitoring the NSW Biodiversity Credit Market
+IPART has completed its three-year annual monitoring review of the NSW Biodiversity Credit Market

 Healthy biodiversity is important for the quality of life of current and future generations.
 The biodiversity credits market plays a key role within the NSW Biodiversity Offsets Scheme to ensure biodiversity losses due to development or land clearing are offset by equivalent biodiversity gains at a price that reflects the efficient cost of conserving biodiversity.

-We have been asked to monitor the biodiversity credits market for 3 years from 2022-23 and make findings and recommendations with the aim of:
+We were asked to monitor the biodiversity credits market for 3 years from 2022-23 and make findings and recommendations with the aim of:

 • maintaining and promoting competition